 - Do not share: binoculars, scopes, guidebooks, magnifying glasses, cameras, and especially phones.

 - Air-cheers binoculars or air high-fives for cool sightings and greetings

-If you’re looking for more information about organizing a decentralized community event, we can help guide you through the process with educational packages and information to get you and your group outside!
-Contact us at firstname.lastname@example.org to find out more about collaborative opportunities.
+If you're looking for more information about organizing a "decentralized" community event, we can help guide you through the process with information to get you and your group outside safely!
+Contact us at email@example.com to find out more about collaborative opportunities.